 Msvcr71.dll is a DLL file that comes built-in since the first version of Windows XP.
 However, sometimes the file may go corrupt, or may simply go missing, forcing it to throw an error.
 It can be a game file or any other app or program that runs on the Msvcr71.dll file.
-Fortunately, the Msvcr71.dll file missing in Windows 10 issue can be fixed.
+Fortunately, the Msvcr71.dll file missing in Windows 10 or windows 11 issue can be fixed.
 Let’s see how.

 Method 1: Replace the MSVCR71.DLL File